Let's Visit Japan

 Next I went to Kamakura, which is almost an outlying suburb of Tōkyō but which seems far away and very different.
-It reminded me of a southern California beach town, but surrounded by terrain and forests of the Pacific Northwest, and with many temples and shrines.
+It seemed like a southern California beach town surrounded by terrain and forests of the Pacific Northwest, with many temples and shrines.

 Then to Kyōto, the old capital of Japan.
 Lots of history, and an enormous number of temples and shrines.

 Next, Nara, an even older capital of Japan.
 An enormous temple and statue date from the early days of Buddhism in Japan.
 Kofun or burial mounds are from an even earlier pre-historic era.

 Osaka was entirely different.
 It was almost entirely destroyed during World War II because it was a major port and the leading industrial center.
 Everything is new.